tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 Instead of thinking "when the component mounts, fetch data," think "whenever the user ID changes, fetch data for that user."
 This leads to more robust components that handle data changes gracefully.
 :::

-## Advanced Patterns with useEffect
+## Advanced patterns with useEffect

 Complex applications often require advanced patterns for handling async operations, managing multiple data sources, and optimizing performance.